-Pär Segerdahl investigates notions of nature and animal in animal ethics, animal welfare and philosophy, as well as in contemporary culture more generally.
+Pär Segerdahl investigates the often polarized ethical debate on embryonic stem cell research and explores more open-minded and contemplative ways of handling moral concerns about embryo destruction and donation for research.
 He holds a PhD in theoretical philosophy from Uppsala University (1993).
-He was a guest researcher at the Centre for Gender Research at Uppsala University from 2007-2009, and since 2013 he works part time there in the project “Becoming ‘human’: gender theory and animals in a more-than-human world”.
-Pär Segerdahl became associate professor of theoretical philosophy at Åbo Akademi Univeristy in 1998 and Uppsala University in 2001.
-He currently develops new ideas for research on how our ethical outlook changes when the world changes, for example, when new biotechnology emerges.
+He has previously investigated notions of nature and animals in animal ethics, animal welfare and philosophy, as well as in culture more generally.
+He was a guest researcher at the Centre for Gender Research at Uppsala University from 2007-2009, and 2013-2017 he worked part time there in the project “Becoming ‘human’: gender theory and animals in a more-than-human world.”
+Pär Segerdahl became associate professor of theoretical philosophy at Åbo Akademi University in 1998 and at Uppsala University in 2001.
 All his work concerns, in one way or another, the question what philosophy is and what it means to philosophize.
-Pär Segerdahl is involved in research communication for the BBMRI.se (Biobanking and Biomolecular Resources Research Infrastructure Sweden) and editor of The Ethics Blog and Etikbloggen.
-He is also a member of The Nordic Wittgenstein Society.
+Pär Segerdahl is involved in research communication for, among others, the Human Brain Project.
+He is the editor of The Ethics Blog and Etikbloggen.

 Pär Segerdahl on the Ethics Blog